OGKushper/aoi-mods/AoIQuests/docs/dialogue.md

 ## 4.3.
 Requirements

 Requirements are used to check whether the player is allowed to run this link.
 Currently it is only allowed in combination with choose nodes.
 This means any link with requirements should also contain a choise line.
-The requirement format is explained further in [the quests documentation](quests.md#).
+The requirement format is explained further in [the quests documentation](quests.md#42-Requirements).
+The requirements are not placed directly in the link for the sake of reusability.

+This is an example of how requirements should be applied to links.

 ```
 {